top of page

 2025 Book List

-A list of books I have read so far in 2025.
+A list of books I read in 2025.
 Summaries are from Goodreads.

 1. Nexus: A Brief History of Information Networks From the Stone Age to AI by Yuval Noah Harari